 You have three salivary glands in different parts of your jaw that make and secrete saliva.
 Saliva is mostly made of water, but it also contains important molecules called enzymes that help keep your mouth clean and fight infection.

-Dry mouth is common and can usually be fixed with the help of your Edmonds dentist and doctor.
-Dr. Kitts and Dr. Hewett share more below about what causes dry mouth and how to treat it.
+Dry mouth is common and can usually be fixed with the help of your Edmonds dentist.
+Dr. Kitts shares more below about what causes dry mouth and how to treat it.

 What Causes Dry Mouth?